Mustafizur Rahman (general): Personal life

-Rahman's wife was the maternal cousin of first president of Bangladesh Sheikh Mujibur Rahman.
-Her niece, Sheikh Hasina was the longest serving prime minister of the country till her resignation on July Revolution 2024.
+Rahman's wife was the maternal cousin of the first president of Bangladesh, Sheikh Mujibur Rahman.
+Her niece, Sheikh Hasina, was the longest-serving prime minister of the country.
 The couple had three daughters.
-Rahman's eldest daughter Sarahnaz Kamalika Rahman is the spouse of 18th chief of army staff general Waker-Uz-Zaman.
-His youngest daughter is an army officer serving under the signals regiment.

-Mustafizur Rahman was one of the accused in a corruption case regarding the procurement of MiG-29s for the Bangladesh Air Force along with other government officials of First Hasina ministry.
+Rahman's eldest daughter, Sarahnaz Kamalika Rahman, is the spouse of the 18th chief of army staff, General Waker-Uz-Zaman.
+His youngest daughter, Lt.
+Col. Sofia Zerin Tamanna Rahman Liza, is an army officer serving under the signals regiment.
+Mustafizur Rahman was one of the accused in a corruption case regarding the procurement of MiG-29s for the Bangladesh Air Force along with other government officials of the first Hasina ministry.

 Death

-Rahman was diagnosed with Pancreatic cancer in 2006 and passed away on 3 August 2008.
+Rahman was diagnosed with pancreatic cancer in 2006 and passed away on 3 August 2008.
 He was given an Islamic funeral and buried at the Banani military graveyard with full military honours.